The Story So Far…

 I am President of the Museums Australia Education National Network, and also a former Director on the board of the ACT Writers' Centre.

-My other passion is extreme gardening.
+My other passion is permaculture, sustainability, and extreme gardening.
 It’s kind of out of control.
 Do you need any tomatoes?

 Thanks for visiting – feel free to drop me a line on the contact page - I love hearing from people who have read and enjoyed my writing!